thierry-martinez/metapp/README.md

-`metapp` is a PPX rewriter that provides a `[%meta ...]` extension, where the dots `...` are arbitrary OCaml expressions that are substituted at compile-time by the AST nodes they evaluate to.
+`metapp` is a PPX rewriter that provides a `[%meta ...]` extension, where the dots `...` are arbitrary OCaml expressions that are substituted at compile-time by the AST nodes they evaluate into.
 These expressions build AST nodes either by quoting some code directly, or by using `compiler-libs` ([`Parsetree`], [`Ast_helper`], ...).